yokolet/yokolet.github.com/_posts/2017-05-26-skyline-problem.md

 Although there's not a big difference in terms of big-O notation, it is slightly space effective.
 Downside is time complexity depends on how buildings are shaped.
-This solution was accepted by LeetCode testing, it won't so bad even though building locations are complicated.
+This solution was accepted by LeetCode testing (14 ms), it won't so bad even though building locations are complicated.